 A smart capital gains strategy is at the center of maximizing returns on your private equity exit.

-- By holding assets for more than a year, you can take advantage of long-term capital gains rates, which are typically lower than ordinary income tax rates.
-The IRS generally taxes long-term capital gains at 0%, 15%, or 20%, depending on your income, while it taxes short-term gains on assets held for less than a year at ordinary income rates, which can reach up to 37%.
+- By holding assets for more than a year, you can take advantage of long-term capital gains rates.
+This is typically lower than ordinary income tax rates.
+The IRS taxes long-term capital gains at 0%, 15%, or 20%, based on your income, while short-term gains on assets held for less than a year are taxed at ordinary income rates.
+This can be at a rate as high as 37%.

 - Employing strategies like tax-loss harvesting can also help offset your gains.
-By selling some investments at a loss you counterbalance capital gains from other investments, which effectively lowers your overall taxable income.
+By selling some investments at a loss you counterbalance capital gains from other investments.
+This effectively lowers your overall taxable income.

 - Certain exemptions, such as Qualified Small Business Stock (QSBS) or Qualified Opportunity Zones (QOZs) can also reduce or eliminate capital gains taxes under specific conditions.
 With QSBS you can exclude up to 100% of the gain on qualified stock held for over five years.
-QOZs, on the other hand, will enable you to defer and potentially reduce taxes on gains reinvested in designated economically distressed areas.
+QOZs, however, will enable you to defer taxes on gains reinvested in designated economically distressed areas.

 Employee Incentive and Equity Compensation Planning